A Comprehensive Guide to SBA 7(a) Loan

 SBA 7(a) Loan-What You Need to Know?

-In order to assist employees and companies during the COVID-19 outbreak, a new SBA 7(a) loan program known as the Paycheck Protection Program has been introduced to provide an incentive to small-sized businesses that have less than 50 employees in their organization.
+To assist employees and companies during the COVID-19 outbreak, the SBA introduced a new 7(a) loan program known as the Paycheck Protection Program.
+This program provides an incentive to small-sized businesses with fewer than 50 employees.
 This helps small businesses in keeping the workers on their payroll.

 Organizations that have over 500 employees are also eligible, particularly if they belong to specific industries such as food & accommodations.

-Businesses can also utilize the loan for paying mortgage interests, utilities, and rent.
-You have the option of applying through any lender who offers an SBA 7(a) loan, or you can even consult your existing lender to check if they also participate.
-It must be noted that the loans offered as part of the Paycheck Protection Program were made available from 3rd of April and will continue to be offered right through 30th of June, 2020.
+You can also use the loan to pay mortgage interests, utilities, and rent.
+You can apply through any lender who offers an SBA 7(a) loan, or consult your existing lender to see if they participate.
+Note that loans offered as part of the Paycheck Protection Program became available on April 3rd and will continue to be offered through June 30th, 2020.

 What is the Amount You Will Get in Your SBA 7(a) Loan?

 The standard 7(a) loan offers a maximum amount of 5million dollars, along with a guarantee of 85 percent for SBA loans of up to $150,000 as well a 75percent for loans that are greater than $150,000.
 The SBA 7(a) loan terms for acquiring real estate is 25 years, whereas the same for working capital, inventory, or equipment is ten years.
-Also, the maximum rate of interest limit is set by the SBA; however, you and your lender can quickly negotiate with the same limit.
-The rates of interest are decided on the basis of the size, prime rate of a loan, as well as the loan maturity amount.
+The SBA sets the maximum rate of interest limit; however, you and your lender can negotiate within this limit.
+The interest rates are based on the size, prime rate of the loan, and the loan maturity amount.

 Eligibility Requirements